 - Town Center and Town Center North – income-restricted apartments for seniors on 44th Avenue at Vance Street (facilitated through Renewal Wheat Ridge’s (URA) acquisition of the property in 2008)

 - West End 38 – market rate apartments at 38th Avenue at Upham (completed in 2019 by Wazee Partners)

 - The Edison at the Corners – market rate apartments on Wadsworth Boulevard at 35th Avenue (completed in 2021 by JPL Development)

-- Outlook Phase 2 at Clear Creek Crossing – market rate apartments on Clear Creek Drive north of 40th Avenue (under construction in 2022-23 by Evergreen Devco)
+- Outlook Phase Two at Clear Creek Crossing – market rate apartments on Clear Creek Drive north of 40th Avenue (under construction in 2022-23 by Evergreen Devco)